michaelfm1211/mdview/DOCS.md

 with that sequence is done.
 If it is not matched, then it is an invalid sequence and libmdview will write all the special characters that have been counted as regular characters to the output.

-### Considerations for Low-Memory Systems

-##### Links

-To handle markdown links, libmdview has to store anything that could be a link in memory until the link ends or becomes invalid (which in that latter case the contents of the temporary buffer is written to the HTML output buffer).
-This might lead to lots of used memory if your document contains long portions of non-code text inside brackets.
-In most cases, you will be alright.
-If you must reduce memory usage as much as possible, then use raw HTML links instead of the markdown syntax.

-**TODO: more information**